doctorfree/RoonCommandLine/README.md

 In this configuration, SSH is no longer required and the roon commands can be executed locally.
 In order to enable local execution rather than remote execution via SSH, run the command `roon -L`

+**Another Note:** References in this document to SSH are not referring to access to the Roon Core.
+Rather, the SSH facility can be used to remotely access the system on which the RoonCommandLine tools are installed.
+All communication and access to the Roon Core is accomplished via the Roon API.
+No changes are ever made to the Roon Core nor is any access to the Roon Core allowed other than via the API.

 ### Manual installation